caerwynj/www/README.md

-Hi, I'm Caerwyn Jones.
-I work at [United Technologies](http://utc.com).
+Hi!
+I'm Caerwyn Jones.
+I work at [Raytheon Technologies](http://rtx.com).

 From 1997 to 2010 my personal interests were in operating systems, especially the philosophy of Unix, Plan 9 and Inferno OS.
 For a number of years I published a blog on my experiments using the Inferno OS, called the [Inferno Programmer's Notebook](http://ipn.caerwyn.com).

-My interests are now in other areas: computing, music, epistemology, aerospace.
+My interests at work are in digital strategy, aerospace, and recently in reinforcement learning.
+I build software and have been making software since 1996.

 ## Essays, Notes
 * [Simulation of Mind Hypothesis](a1.html)